25th March, 2026

 - Every employee and self-employed person who has been provided with personal protective equipment by virtue of regulation 4 shall take all reasonable steps to ensure that it is returned to the accommodation provided for it after use.

-If you are unsure about how to use PPE (e.g. breathing apparatus) ask for training first.
-Some PPE is straightforward, e.g. wearing safety boots or hi-viz, but some can be more complex, e.g. harnesses and lanyards, respiratory masks etc. You must be adequately trained for the PPE you use.
+If you are unsure about how to use PPE (e.g. breathing apparatus), ask for training first.
+Some PPE is straightforward, e.g. wearing safety boots, googles, or hi-viz, but some can be more complex, e.g. harnesses, lanyards, and respiratory masks.

 Where an employer is required to ensure that personal protective equipment is provided to an employee, the employer shall also ensure that the employee is provided with such information, instruction and training as is adequate and appropriate

-If there is anything wrong with the PPE provided e.g. worn out, broken, missing, In need of maintenance or cleaning etc. you must report it for replacement or repair by an authorised person.
-Never carry out makeshift repairs yourself, and always use manufacturer recommended parts.
+If there is anything wrong with the PPE provided, for example, it is worn out, broken, missing, in need of maintenance or cleaning, etc, you must report it for replacement or repair by an authorised person.

 When you wear more than one item of PPE, it's important that they don't conflict with one another.
 For example, will those ear defenders fit with your hard hat?
 Will that face mask work with your eye protection?

 Make sure multiple items of PPE worn together are compatible with each other.

 Remember, the law does not expect your boss to be psychic, and they may not always notice an issue or know when someone has removed an item of PPE on site.
 If you know of a problem regarding PPE or a risk that you need guarding against, let your employer or supervisor know.
 You can help create a safer workplace for you and your team.